jakefordyce/castlesandcritters/character_creation.markdown

 Resist - Your resistance to magical damage.

-Strength - Your ability to do things that require being strong, like kicking down doors or climbing a rope
+Strength - Your ability to do things that require being strong, like kicking down doors or climbing a rope.

+Finesse - Your ability to do things that require finesse, like picking a lock or sneaking around.

+Knowledge - This is how likely it is that your character knows something that isn't common knowledge.

+Perception - This is how likely it is that your character sees or notices something, like a distant enemy or a change in the pattern on the wall.